Southern Thailand: Languages

-The largest native language is Southern Thai (ภาษาไทยใต้ /th/), also known as Pak Thai or Dambro (ภาษาตามโพร /th/), which is a southwestern Tai language spoken in the 14 changwat of southern Thailand as well as by small Thai communities in the northernmost Malaysian states.
+The main language is Southern Thai (ภาษาไทยใต้ /th/), also known as Pak Thai or Dambro (ภาษาตามโพร /th/), which is a southwestern Tai language spoken in the 14 changwat of southern Thailand as well as by small Thai communities in the northernmost Malaysian states.
 It is spoken natively by roughly five million people and as a second language by the 1.5 million native speakers of Patani Malay, along with other ethnic groups such as the local Negritos communities, and other tribal groups.

-Although Central Thai is the sole official language in Thailand and most people are able to communicate in Central Thai, the language is only the third largest native language in southern Thailand, with roughly four hundred thousand native speakers.
-In particular, it is native only among some ethnic Chinese groups (Teochew, Hoklo, Hakka and Cantonese Chinese groups), particularly in their major ethnic enclaves like Hat Yai and Bandon districts; their dialect is very similar to the Krungthep dialect (the upper-class dialect of Bangkok) but is seasoned with some Southern Thai loanwords.
+Although Central Thai is the sole official language in Thailand and most people in Southern Thailand are proficient in Central Thai at the level of native speakers, the language is only the third largest vernacular language in southern Thailand, with roughly four hundred thousand native speakers.
+In particular, it is native only among some Thai Chinese (Teochew, Hoklo, Hakka and Cantonese, but not the Peranakans nor the Hainan group in Southern Thailand, who speak Southern Thai).
+Particularly in their major ethnic enclaves like Hat Yai and Bandon districts the ethnic Chinese native speakers of Central Thai speak with very decidedly Krungthep accents (the prestige accent in Bangkok which is spoken by ethnic Chinese people there as well), even when they attempt to speak Southern Thai as passive bilingual speakers.